pawaters/dating-app/README.md

 -
 Design pattern: Single-Page Application.
 Forbidden tech:
-- ORM : we have to make our own
+- ORM : we have to make our own request, no use ORMs
+- Validators: do our owns, same
+- User Accounts manager: do you own!
 DB: relational or graph-oriented (no Mongo - it is a document-oriented platform)